 Client personal data required for accounting, invoicing and financial reporting purposes are stored on the accounting service, Kashflow.
 Client data is also securely stored on Amazon AWS S3 for offsite backup and disaster recovery purposes according to our Business Continuity Plan.

-Finally a small subset of client data is stored on MixPanel for usage analytics and performance reporting of our provided services.
+Finally a small subset of client data is stored on MixPanel and Hotjar for usage analytics and performance reporting of our provided services.

 What are cookies?